-Like concentration, there was an overall reduction in NOM character (i.e. aromaticity, reactivity, and/or molecular size) from upstream to downstream sites (Table 10, Figure 8).
+Similar to DOC concentration, there was an overall reduction in NOM character (i.e. aromaticity, reactivity, and/or molecular size) from upstream to downstream sites (Table 10, Figure 8).
 The lowest absolute measurement for NOM aromaticity occurred at the Cragg crk site (minimum SAC254 4.69 m-1, maximum E2:E3 of 5.03).
-Cragg crk also had among the lowest mean aromaticity, though it tied with Judge crk (mean E2:E3 of 4.59), abd both were very close to Lazar crk (mean E2:E3 of 4.55, and mean SAC254 10.6 m-1).
+Cragg crk also had among the lowest mean aromaticity, though it was very similar to Judge crk (mean E2:E3 of 4.59), and both were very close to Lazar crk (mean E2:E3 of 4.55, and mean SAC254 10.6 m-1).
 Surprisingly, while the Cragg crk site recorded the lowest absolute (and had among the lowest average) aromaticity, it’s headwater sites (Jarvis and Lazar creeks) had samples with the most aromatic character.
 Lazar crk had one of the most aromatic samples of all measured samples (lowest recorded E2:E3, 3.77), and the other headwater creek in Cragg basin, Jarvis creek, had the other most aromatic sample measured by SAC254 (41.7 m-1).
 So, Lazar crk had the lowest aromatic NOM on average, but it also had one of the most aromatic samples of all (Table 10, Figure 8).
 Indeed, Lazar had the greatest range in E2:E3 values with 9% RSD.
 Overall, the most diversity in aromaticity measured by SAC254 were recorded in samples from the headwater sites of Chris crk (50% RSD), Jarvis (47% RSD) and Lazar (45% RSD).
-And the site with the greatest average aromaticity was Weeks crk (mean SAC254 30.3 m-1, mean E2:E3 4.27).
+And the site with the greatest average aromaticity was Weeks crk (mean SAC254 30.3 m-1, mean E2:E3 4.27), briefly describe characteristics, especially what makes it different ie presence of wetlands etc.

 Table 10: Spectral Properties of Natural Organic Matter (NOM) Character Across Twelve Synoptically Sampled Sites in the Greater Victoria Water Supply Area